bjh4848/CompsPaper/README.md

 # CompsPaper
- A local repository for my Senior paper
+ A local repository for my paper, my game code can be found [here]().